 So, what should you include when creating that well-rounded, social value bid response?

 What is Social Value?

-- Employment or training opportunities
+- Employment or training opportunities for the contract workforce

 Calculating Social Value

 Social value is all about the buyer maximising the benefits to their local community by awarding the contract to your organisation.
 It is not uncommon for authorities to include both quantitative and qualitative elements to the social value elements of tenders, with different authorities taking different approaches.

 With the former, the bidder is asked to quantify their social value offer by completing a social value matrix or calculator where you select the initiatives you will commit to throughout the contract term, and which provides a monetary figure for the social value initiatives you propose.
 The bidder with the highest social value offering will typically score full marks for this section.